 I sent ERC20 tokens on an Ethereum-compatible Layer 2 sidechain to Coinbase.
 How do I recover those funds?

 Assets on Ethereum-compatible Layer 2 sidechains have similar address formats as Ethereum and support similar Ethereum assets, but they are different.
-For example, Layer 2 sidechains run alongside the Ethereum main cabin but not directly on the Ethereum blockchain like ERC20 cryptocurrencies.
+For example, Layer 2 sidechains run alongside the Ethereum mainnet but not directly on it, like ERC20 tokens.
 At this time, Coinbase does not support and cannot recover any tokens sent on Ethereum-compatible Layer 2 sidechains.